kangqf/apue/README.md

 # apue
-do apue experiment in Msys2
+do apue experiment in Msys2(windows environment)